Azure/azure-sdk-for-js/sdk/core/abort-controller/README.md

 The `AbortSignal.none` static property returns an `AbortSignal` that can not be aborted.

-`AbortSignals` can also be linked so that when `abort()` is called on parent signal, it also fires on all linked signals.
+Multiple instances of an `AbortSignal` can be linked so that calling `abort()` on the parent signal, fires the same on all linked signals.
 This linkage is one-way, meaning that a parent signal can affect a linked signal, but not the other way around.
 To link `AbortSignals` together, pass in the parent signals to the `AbortController` constructor.

 ## Examples

+The below examples assume that `doAsyncWork` is a function that takes a bag of properties, one of which is of the abort signal.

 ### Example 1 - basic usage